-Rating Total Cholesterol HDL Cholesterol LDL Cholesterol Triglycerides Good 170 or less Greater than 45 Less than 110 Less than 75 in children 0-9; less than 90 in children 10-19 Borderline 170-199 40-45 110-129 75-99 in children 0-9; 90-129 in children 10-19 High 200 or higher n/a 130 or higher 100 or more in children 0-9; 130 or more in children 10-19 Low N/A Less than 40 N/A N/A
+Rating Total Cholesterol HDL Cholesterol LDL Cholesterol Triglycerides Good 170 or less Greater than 45 Less than 110 Less than 75 in children 0-9; less than 90 in children 10-19 Borderline 170-199 9 40-45 110-129 75-99 in children 0-9; 90-129 in children 10-19 High 200 or higher n/a 130 or higher 130 or higher 100 or more in children 0-9; 130 or more in children 10-19 Low N/A Less than 40 N/A N/A

-Assessment Resources for Providers:
+HCL Assessment Resources for Providers:

-- ACC Cholesterol Guideline Tool: Overview of Primary & Secondary Prevention - AHA Check.
+- ACC Cholesterol Guideline Tool: Overview of Primary & Secondary Prevention: A concise overview of recommendations for preventing and treating HCL. - AHA Check.
 Change.
-ControlTM Cholesterol Podcast Series: Offers expert insight and discussion on the assessment and management of HCL. - ACC Comparison Tool: 2013-2018: Review side-by-side comparison of guideline recommendations. - ACC Cholesterol Guideline Hub: Use the Hub to locate comprehensive, easy-tonavigate resources to help both you and your patients put the guidelines into practice. - Journal of the American Medical Association (August 2021): Research Letter: Changes in Body Mass Index Among Children and Adolescents During the COVID- 19 pandemic
+ControlTM Cholesterol Podcast Series: Offers expert insight and discussion on the assessment and management of HCL. - ACC Comparison Tool: 2013-2018: Review side-by-side comparison of guideline recommendations. - ACC Cholesterol Guideline Hub: Use the Hub to locate comprehensive, easy-tonavigate resources to help both you and your patients put the guidelines into practice. - Changes in Body Mass Index Among Children and Adolescents During the COVID- 19 pandemic: Journal of the American Medical Association (August 2021): Research Letter: